yz-mao/RM-LoRA/README.md

-# Adapating DeBERTaV3 with LoRA variants for NLG and QA tasks
+# Enhancing Parameter Efficiency and Generalization in Large Models: A Regularized and Masked Low-Rank Adaptation Approach

-The folder contains the implementation of multiple LoRA variants:
+This repository contains the implementation of multiple LoRA variants from the paper titled **“Enhancing Parameter Efficiency and Generalization in Large Models: A Regularized and Masked Low-Rank Adaptation Approach”**.

 ## Setup Environment